 The John Muir Way.
 This trail stretches 134 miles across Scotland’s heartland from Helensburgh on the west coast to Dunbar on the east, and I’m including it first because it’s my absolute favourite walking route in Scotland (admittedly I’m biased because I live on part of it).

-The John Muir Trail is dedicated to the father of America’s great national parks including Yosemite Valley and Sequoia National Park who lived most of his life in the US but was born in the East Lothian town of Dunbar.
+The John Muir Trail is dedicated to the founder of America’s great national parks including Yosemite Valley and Sequoia National Park.
+John Muir lived most of his life in the U.S. but he was born in the East Lothian town of Dunbar.

 Crossing vast stretches of pristine countryside, tranquil lochs, peaceful woodland, and glorious coastline, the John Muir Way allows you to see all of the best bits of Scotland in a relatively compact area.

 Unlike the trails that meander through the Highlands, this walk takes you close to the cities of Glasgow and Edinburgh so you can quite easily spend a little time exploring the best urban attractions before getting back on the trail.